 So give yourself a cut-off date for the research whether it’s 3, 6 or 12 months from now.

 TIP: Keep a diary while you’re doing the research, because you’ll go back to your first emotional reactions to certain pieces of information when you’re drafting the book.
-See here for more on keeping a journal for memoir.

 The writing is when things get interesting…